CURP: Codebook-based Continuous User Representation for Personalized Generation with LLMs: Introduction

-In this paper, we introduce \textbf{CURP} (\underline{C}odebook-based Continuous \underline{U}ser \underline{R}epresentation for \underline{P}ersonalized Generation with LLMs), a framework centered on modeling users through structured, shared prototypes to achieve noise-robust and data-efficient personalization.
-At the core of CURP is a learnable codebook where each entry represents a coherent behavioral prototype.
-Given user interaction histories, CURP first encodes them into dense embeddings, which are then mapped to sparse combinations of relevant prototypes from the shared codebook.
-The resulting prototype-based user representation is subsequently incorporated into the task prompt to condition personalized generation.
-Based on this, our training process consists of two stages: the \textbf{PCC} stage constructs a generalizable prototype codebook from a large-scale behavioral pool, while the \textbf{PBA} stage learns a lightweight adapter that maps the user representation into a frozen LLM’s space for personalized generation.
-To validate our approach, we conduct experiments across diverse personalized generation tasks.
-CURP consistently outperforms strong baselines, with ablation studies revealing key insights into its mechanisms and its practical applicability.
-Our main contributions are summarized as follows: \begin{itemize}[left=0pt] \item We propose a prototype-based codebook mechanism that encodes users as sparse combinations of learnable, interpretable prototyoes, replacing fragile textual descriptions with compact, controllable continuous embeddings.
-The quantized codebook enables privacy-preserving cloud-edge collaboration by transmitting only discrete code indices instead of full embeddings.
+In this paper, we introduce \textbf{CURP} (\underline{C}odebook-based Continuous \underline{U}ser \underline{R}epresentation for \underline{P}ersonalized Generation with LLMs), a prototype-based framework for noise-robust and data-efficient personalized generation.
+At the core of CURP is a learnable \textbf{codebook} and a \textbf{dual-aggregator}.
+CURP first encodes and maps user interaction histories into sparse combinations of shared prototypes with the codebook.
+The dual-aggregator then fuses these selected prototypes into complementary user representations, capturing both stable long-term preferences and dynamic query-specific intent.
+The resulting personalized representation is subsequently projected and incorporated into the task prompt for personalized generation.
+Based on this, training proceeds in two stages: the \textbf{PCC} stage constructs codebooks from a large-scale behavioral pool, while the \textbf{UBA} stage learns the dual-aggregator and a lightweight adapter that maps the user representation into a frozen LLM’s space for personalized generation.
+To validate our approach, we conduct experiments across six personalized tasks on LaMP benchmark~\cite{salemi2023lamp}.
+CURP consistently outperforms strong baselines, with ablation studies revealing key insights into its mechanisms.
+Our main contributions are summarized as follows:

+(1) We propose a novel framework that encodes each user as fused denoised prototypes and query-aware embeddings, replacing fragile textual descriptions and per-user parametric training.

-\item We introduce a two-stage training framework that enables the model to understand and utilize user prototypes without additional LLM training, making our approach model-agnostic.
+(2) We introduce a two-stage training framework that enables the model to understand and utilize dual user representations without additional LLM training, making our approach model-agnostic.

-\item Extensive experiments across diverse personalization tasks demonstrate the effectiveness, scalability, and generalization ability of CURP, which achieves a practical balance between personalization fidelity and efficiency.
+(3) Extensive experiments across diverse personalization tasks demonstrate the effectiveness, scalability, and generalization ability of CURP, which achieves a practical balance between personalization fidelity and efficiency.